-I have on several occasions referred to laughter as the “best medicine” just as many others do but I knew little about the science behind laughter, but now I know.
+I have referred to laughter as the “best medicine” just as many others do but I knew little about the science behind laughter, but now I know.

 I came across the quote “Laughter is the best medicine.
 Unless you’re laughing for no reason….then you need medicine.”
 It sounds great and will get you laughing or at least smiling yet I beg to differ.
 My advice; find a reason to laugh no matter what and if you find none laugh anyway.

 My daughter keeps insisting I should laugh more, so I decided to spread the love this week.
-I remember in 2016 I decided to spend my first three hours of being awake laughing or smiling no matter what.
+I remember almost a decade ago I decided to spend my first three hours of being awake laughing or smiling no matter what.
 It set the tone for a successful day.
-I did not bother about the early morning traffic, neither did I scream or honk at careless drivers but I guess as the years dragged on and the reality of fuel price hikes, electricity challenges and an ailing Ghana cedi among many others hit home, the smile and laughter faded but I ALWAYS get back once I realise I am “short-changing” myself.
-No matter the struggles you may be facing as we battle COVID-19 remember laughing or smiling will surely make your day so much better.
+I did not bother about the early morning traffic, neither did I scream or honk at careless drivers, but I guess as the years dragged on and the reality of fuel price hikes, electricity challenges and an ailing Ghana cedi among many others hit home, the smile and laughter faded but I ALWAYS get back once I realise I am “short-changing” myself.

 My prescription for you and myself thanks to my daughter is “Laugh at least 5 minutes in the morning and 5 minutes at the end of the day” no matter what.
 Do it even if you have no reason to.